Who would have known? There’s a little bit of Venice and even Notting Hill in Milan!

 I’m talking about a small block of houses situated just outside the city centre, east of Piazza Cinque Giornate.
-Many describe it as the “Garden neighbourhood”: a small working-class bunch of very colourful little houses that are located between Via Abraham Lincoln and Via Benjamin Franklin in a very elegant area of the city.
+Many locals describe it as the “Garden neighbourhood”: it’s a bunch of very colourful little houses that are located between Via Abraham Lincoln and Via Benjamin Franklin, in a very elegant area of the city.

 These small working-class houses were built at the end of the 19th century for the people who worked at the train station and railyard close by.
 To make the houses prettier and cozier, the owners painted them with bright colours and planted trees in the yards.
 Now, a century later, basically every little house in this “rainbow” block has a little garden, a little fence, and some of them even hold hostage a little garden gnome…

 Everything about the Via Lincoln area is very unusual for Milan and that is why I love it so much.
 Despite the amazing renaissance buildings and townhouses between the elegant palazzos and the newest skyscrapers around Milan, this Garden neighbourhood is just unique.

 I’d definitely recommend making a detour from the main tourist attractions and head towards Via Lincoln to take a few memorable pictures of Milan’s very own Notting Hill!
 And while you’re in the area, do check out the “Giardino delle Culture” painting by the street artist Millo, that is just around the corner.